telerik/teststudio-docs/docs/knowledge-base/verification-kb/verify-silverlight-tool-tips.md

 ---
-title: Verify Silverlight Tool-Tips
+title: Verify Silverlight Tooltips
-page_title: Verify Silverlight Tool-Tips
+page_title: Verify Silverlight Tooltips
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: Verify Silverlight Tooltips
 position: 1
 ---
-#How to Verify Tool-Tips in Silverlight#
+#How to Verify Tooltips in Silverlight#

-Verifying Silverlight tool-tips sometimes can be tricky.
-First we must understand that tool-tips are attached to elements and Test Studio has the ability to verify what the tool-tip is that is attached to a specific element.
-We don't try to get the tool-tip element itself and verify the tool-tip contents, because a tool-tip is just a property of the Silverlight UI element for which the tool-tip is intended to be displayed.
+Verifying Silverlight tooltips sometimes can be tricky.
+First we must understand that tooltips are attached to elements and Test Studio has the ability to verify what the tooltip is that is attached to a specific element.
+We don't try to get the tooltip element itself and verify the tooltip contents, because a tooltip is just a property of the Silverlight UI element for which the tooltip is intended to be displayed.

-One other small hurdle is that in order to verify a tool-tip, it must first appear in the Silverlight Visual Tree, which is Microsoft's internal representation of the Silverlight application UI.
+One other small hurdle is that in order to verify a tooltip, it must first appear in the Silverlight Visual Tree, which is Microsoft's internal representation of the Silverlight application UI.
 The first trick is to <a href="/knowledge-base/test-automation-kb/invoke-mouse-hover" target="_blank">Invoke a Mouse Hover event</a>.
-By hovering the mouse over the element, it causes the tool-tip to appear in the UI, which also adds it to the Visual Tree.
-Once it appears you can try to add a tool-tip verification of your UI element.
+By hovering the mouse over the element, it causes the tooltip to appear in the UI, which also adds it to the Visual Tree.
+Once it appears you can try to add a tooltip verification of your UI element.

-In some cases, just highlighting the UI element in the recorder and adding a tool-tip verification doesn't work as expected.
+In some cases, just highlighting the UI element in the recorder and adding a tooltip verification doesn't work as expected.

 ![Highlight][1]

-The problem is that the tool-tip is being applied to the parent RatingItem element and not the child Grid or TextBlock elements.
-To further complicate things, we can't simply find the RatingItem element in the DOM Explorer and try to use the Sentence Verification Builder to create a tool-tip verification.
-You can find the RatingItem element in DOM Explorer, but Test Studio won't be able to build a tool-tip verification for it.
+The problem is that the tooltip is being applied to the parent RatingItem element and not the child Grid or TextBlock elements.
+To further complicate things, we can't simply find the RatingItem element in the DOM Explorer and try to use the Sentence Verification Builder to create a tooltip verification.
+You can find the RatingItem element in DOM Explorer, but Test Studio won't be able to build a tooltip verification for it.

-Instead we have to resort to code to perform our tool-tip verification.
+Instead we have to resort to code to perform our tooltip verification.
 First add the RatingItem element to the Project Elements.

 1.&nbsp; Highlight the element.
 2.&nbsp; Click Locate in DOM.